jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 `< TODO: Code sample. >`

-This may not be the first option to consider, but sometimes it makes sense.
+This may not be the first option to consider, but sometimes it makes more sense.

 <h3 id="presenters-conclusion">